RaffOwO/portfolio/README.md

     <h2>♟ Individual Projects</h2>
     <h3>vesuveus</h3>
     <p style="text-align: justify;
         text-justify: inter-word;
         width:66vw;">
-        a 3D printed keyboard, with a focus on compactness, ergonomics, and functionality.
-For more information, visit the <a href="https://github.com/RaffOwO/vesuveus">vesuveus</a> repository.
+        A Handwired 3D printed keyboard, with a focus on compactness, ergonomics, and functionality.
+One of my passions is mechanical keyboards, and I wanted to create my own.
+This project allowed me to create a custom keyboard that fits my needs and preferences.
+Learning how to design a 3D model, how to use a 3D printer, and how to solder were some of the skills I acquired during this project.
+For more information, and the project files visit the <a href="https://github.com/RaffOwO/vesuveus">vesuveus</a> repository.
         <div style="display: flex;
         flex-direction: row;
         align-items: center;